pietsch/Data-Munging/README.md

 ------------------

-This script will not be very useful as it is (unless you receive bibliographic data in a peculiar CSV-like bibliographic format from AHF Munich).
+This script will not be very useful as it is (unless you receive bibliographic data in a peculiar CSV-like format from AHF Munich).
 Perhaps it can serve as an example on how to embed AWK and R code into a BASH script, and how to export data files from R in a format that is readable by Excel (and of course OpenOffice/LibreOffice and the excellent Gnumeric).

 * * * * *